 To begin the study, a dozen Beagles were fed the following diets, each for 4 weeks:

 - Highly processed fresh food

 - Chicken-based human-grade fresh food

-The two human-grade diets were gently cooked to preserve their optimal nutrient capacity — just like how we do things here at Nom Nom.
+The two human-grade diets were gently cooked to preserve their optimal nutrient capacity — much like how we do things here at Nom Nom.

 Three critical discoveries emerged.

 Since kibble is highly processed and often made from unusable human food wastes, it’s reasonable to think that when more waste goes in, more waste comes out, and passes through without much digestion or nutrient absorption.

 The study proved this, as the scientists found that the two human-grade fresh diets had significantly higher digestibility (91%) than both the kibble (81%) and the highly processed fresh diet (87%).
 This finding agrees with results discovered by our very own Nom Nom scientists.